St. Helena Brain Injury Lawyer

 - Fall Incidents: Slip and fall injuries can lead to a TBI.
 Most people have fallen at some point in their life.
 However, some falls are more severe than others.
 If people slip on a wet floor or an icy sidewalk, they might not be able to brace their impact.
 This could cause their head to strike a stair, a curb, or another hard surface.

 - Motor Vehicle Accidents: Auto accidents are some of the most common causes of traumatic brain injuries.
 While seatbelts do reduce the frequency of traumatic injuries, there is no restraint for the head.
-This could lead to an impact against the dashboard, door, or window which might lead to a brain injury.
+This could lead to an impact against the dashboard, door, or window, leading to a brain injury.

 Without a doubt, there are numerous other ways that an individual might suffer a head injury.
 Therefore, it is important to understand how a brain injury might present.
-The sooner the injury is recognized, the faster treatment can begin.A Traumatic Brain Injury Can Present in Various Ways
+The sooner the injury is recognized, the faster treatment can begin.Common Symptoms of Head Trauma

 When someone has suffered a blow to the head or neck area, certain signs and symptoms could indicate that a traumatic brain injury has taken place.
 Some of the things that a medical professional will look for include: